shekeriev/kubernetes-gitops-w-argocd/demo/README.md

 *You must either substitute **$GITEA_IP** and **$GITEA_USER** with your values or make sure that you have exported upfront those environment variables with correct values.*

-Now, either use the UI or the ususal commands that you are already aware of, to explore our application and its state.
+Now, either use the UI or the usual commands that you are already aware of to explore our application and its state.

 ```bash
 argocd app list